wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

   - **Command Line**

-    - Use the following command to stop the WME setup in platform Instance
+    - Use the following command to stop the WME setup in Platform Instance.
+You need to ssh to the Instance and need to have root privileges to execute the below script.

     ```bash
     bash /usr/local/content/wme/wme-installer/<version>/wme-installer.sh --stop